• Skip to primary navigation

 1. Moisturizer

 Coconut oil is a great natural moisturizer because it absorbs quickly and is non-comedogenic.
-I use it on my body, but I know many people that use it as their facial moisturizer as well.
 Just be cautious if you are acne prone, in some people it seems to help their acne, but in others it can make it worse.
 Again, everyone is different so you will need to see for yourself.
 An added tip is to add a few drops of your favorite scented essential oil to your coconut oil to make a scented moisturizer without the artificial scents found in conventionally scented products.
 One of my favourite additions is peppermint oil.
 But lemon and lavender are also great.

 2. Improve dental health